efflux/doc-otobo-dev/content/documentation.rst

 Documentation
 =============

-From OTRS 7 the documentations are available in *reStructuredText* format, that replaced the old *DocBook* format.
-Various outputs are available on the `OTRS documentation page <https://doc.otrs.com/doc/index.html>`__, like HTML, EPUB and PDF.
+In OTRS 10 the documentations are available in *reStructuredText* format.
+Various outputs are available on the `OTOBO documentation page <https://doc.otobo.de/>`__, like HTML, EPUB and PDF.

 The documentation is written in English and translated into many languages.